Shawn Steel: Private practice

 Steel's personal injury practice, Steel & Eisner, LLP, is based in Seal Beach, California.

 Steel is known for having broken significant legal ground by representing family members of the notorious Jonestown massacre in Guyana in his early practice.
 More recently he has filed lawsuits against University of California, Berkeley seeking to protect First Amendment Freedom of Speech rights.

 Chinese influence

 In June 2020, Steel was linked by the Wall Street Journal to an effort by Chinese nationalists to influence the Trump administration.
 In May 2017, Steel held a gathering of GOP leaders to discuss campaign strategies and other issues.
 The meeting reportedly included Chinese nationals working closely with China's national-security apparatus, and Chinese military representatives.
 After the news was reported, the Republican National Committee said it had instructed Steel to break ties with the people identified in the reports, but did not return the donations because they did not believe them to be in violation of campaign-finance law.
 Steel responded to press by stating it would "false, defamatory, and offensive" to say he aided any Chinese efforts.

 Personal life

-Steel's wife is former Congresswoman Michelle Steel, who represented California's 45th congressional district from 2021 until 2025.
+Steel married Michelle Park, who has been the U.S. Ambassador to South Korea since 2026.
+She was a U.S. Representative from 2021 until 2025.
 They have two daughters.